knightazura/ghost-sdk/Git-workflow.md

 1. Works in progress - something that is partly finished, or may have a problem and hasn't been worked on in a while.
 These are marked with [WIP].
 2. PRs marked [Docs] are PRs to the `gh-pages` branch which include general updates / fixes to docs.ghost.org
-3. [Translations :/??] indicates that this is a pr to the gh-pages branch which contains translations for a given language, these are often long-lived PRs
+3. [Translations :/??] indicates that this is a PR to the gh-pages branch which contains translations for a given language, these are often long-lived PRs
 4. Everything else is a standard PR waiting to be merged.

 There is a Chrome Extension available that will filter the PRs into those Groups, which is useful if you find the docs PRs clutter your view: https://github.com/ErisDS/ghost-github-chrome-extension *note:* it doesn't work very well when there are a LOT of PRs :( but it's open source!
 So please feel free to fix it :)